 - Hair loss

 - Bloody vomit and stools from internal bleeding

 - Low blood pressure

 When to see a doctor

 An accident or attack that causes radiation sickness would no doubt cause a lot of attention and public concern.
 If such an event occurs, monitor radio, television or online reports to learn about emergency instructions for your area.

 If you know you've been overexposed to radiation, seek emergency medical care.

 Radiation is the energy released from atoms as either a wave or a tiny particle of matter.
 Radiation sickness is caused by exposure to a high dose of radiation, such as a high dose of radiation received during an industrial accident.
-Common exposures to low-dose radiation, such as X-ray exams, don't cause radiation sickness.

 Sources of high-dose radiation